lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ## Target Value

-Target Value may be either a string or binary sequence.
-For match-mapping, several of these values can be contained in a Target Value field.
-In the data model, this is generalized by adding a position, which orders the list of values.
-By default the position is set to 0.
+A Target Value may be a string or a binary sequence, or even a list of these (when used with the match-mapping operator).
+To encompass all these cases, Target Value is defined in the data model as a list of position and values, where position is the index in the list.
+By default, the position is set to 0.

 The leaf "value" is not mandatory to represent a non existing value in a TV.

 ~~~~~
     grouping target-values-struct {
         description "defines the target value element.
 Can be either an arbitrary
         binary or ascii element.
-All target values are considered as a matching lists.
+All target values are considered as matching lists.
         Position is used to order values, by default position 0 is used when containing
         a single element.";